-There are two types of coherence namely, temporal coherence and spatial coherence.
+There are two types of coherence, namely temporal coherence and spatial coherence.
 These two types are explained below.

 - The delay above which the phase or amplitude should be by a significant amount (and hence the correlation decreases by a significant amount) is defined as the coherence time.

-- Spatial coherence can, therefore, be described as the ability of two points in space of a wave (x1 and x2) that will interfere.
+- Spatial coherence can, therefore, be described as the ability of two points in the space of a wave (x1 and x2) that will interfere.

 When a wave has a single amplitude value over an infinite length, it is said to have perfect spatial coherence.
 The significant interference that is present between the range of separation and the two points can be used to define the diameter of the coherence area, Ac.

-Two independent sources are never coherent or they cannot be considered coherent sources as all the above-mentioned factors cannot be present at the same time.
+Two independent sources are never coherent, or they cannot be considered coherent sources, as all the above-mentioned factors cannot be present at the same time.

-- Lasers are commonly used as coherent sources as it uses a phenomenon called simulated emission to generate highly coherent light.
+- Lasers are commonly used as coherent sources as it uses a phenomenon called stimulated emission to generate highly coherent light.

-Small sources of light are at least partially coherent.
-This is why we can observe interference patterns on soap bubbles and appreciate the iridescence of butterfly wings.
+- Small sources of light are at least partially coherent.
+Because of this, we can observe interference patterns on soap bubbles and appreciate the iridescence of butterfly wings.